AumXIV/Line-Notify-with-Face-Regconition-on-Raspberry-Pi-3/README.md

 About Project
 ------------------------------------

-- This project is about an online intruder alert system with facial recognition (Face Recognition) on raspberry pi 3
+- This project is about an online intruder alert system with face recognition  on raspberry pi 3

 - Inside the system, there is a motion sensor detecting heat from humans or animals.
 When the sensor detects a human or animal within a range of 1-5 meters (set up), the system automatically records incoming faces.